-Tesco, Asda and Ocado all offer discounts to customers if their shopping could have been bought cheaper from certain rivals, so make a habit of swiping your loyalty card or registering your receipt online after every supermarket shop.
+Tesco and Asda offer discounts to customers if their shopping could have been bought cheaper from certain rivals, so make a habit of swiping your loyalty card or registering your receipt online after every supermarket shop.

 Special discounts, such as buy-one-get-one-free deals, can offer good value, but be careful.
-Only buy items you actually need and are likely to keep and use – toiletries such as toothpastes and shampoos are a good example, as are toilet rolls.
+Only buy items you actually need and are likely to keep and use – toiletries such as toothpaste and shampoo are a good example, as are toilet rolls.

 Make the most of your fridge and freezer.
 Freezing leftovers instead of binning them will save you money and time, as you've got an instant meal for a day when you don't fancy cooking.
 And storing food properly in your fridge will give it a longer shelf-life.

-For example, cucumbers turn soft because the fridge is too cold - wrap them in a tea towel to keep them crisper.
+For example, cucumbers turn soft because the fridge is too cold, so wrap them in a tea towel to keep them crisper.
 And avoid putting milk in the door rack, as it's warmed whenever the door is opened.

 Find out more: fridge reviews – see which fridges were rated as Which?
 Best Buys

-Here are 10 simple tips that could slash the cost of a restaurant meal.21.
-Click and print restaurant vouchers
+Here are nine simple tips that could slash the cost of a restaurant meal.

 Many restaurants offer online promotional vouchers.
-For example, Pizza Express regularly runs 2-for-1 deals on main courses.
+For example, Pizza Express regularly runs two-for-one deals on main courses.

-Websites such as Opentable, Lastminute and 5pm specialise in 2-for-1 deals, 50% off offers and promotions where wine may be included with your meal.
-You can search for the deals that are currently available in your area, then book a table at your chosen restaurant.
+Websites such as Opentable, Lastminute and 5pm specialise in two-for-one deals, 50% off offers and promotions where wine might be included with your meal.
+You can search for the deals currently available in your area, then book a table at your chosen restaurant.